mindwind/my-draft/archive/book_tools_of_titans.md

 In the early stage, at the seed of an idea, the bet is largely based on the quality of the team, and the emotional connection you fell with the product.

 ## Mike Shinoda
 It is far better for a man to go wrong in freedom than to go right in chains.
     -- Thomas Huxley

 ## How to Earn Your Freedom
-I don't like work, but I like what is in the work -- the chance to find yourself.
+__I don't like work, but I like what is in the work -- the chance to find yourself.__
-    -- Joseph Conrad _Heart of Darkness_
+    -- Joseph Conrad, _Heart of Darkness_

 ## Peter Diamandis
 1. When you're going 10% bigger, you're competing against everybody.
 When you're trying to go 10 times bigger, you're there by yourself.